 The Apollo4 Blue Plus SoC has an integrated USB 2.0 PHY with support for suspend mode operation.
 Battery charger detection is supported within the PHY to enable battery charge algorithm execution and control of the external battery charge / power management IC.
-The charger detection supports Battery Charging Specification 1.2 (BC1.2) and also supports other non-BC1.2 standards such as Apple charger.
+The charger detection supports Battery Charging Specification 1.2 (BC1.2) as well as the majority of proprietary (non-BC1.2 standard) chargers.